emmanueldehaes/emmanueldehaes/README.md

 ### Emmanuel De Haes
-Passionate about creating web pages for years, I develop back-end and front-end websites and designs adapted to your company's needs and image.
+Passionate about creating web pages for years, I develop back-end and front-end websites adapted to your company's needs and image.

 <!--
 **emmanueldehaes/emmanueldehaes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.